Search

 Figure 19: 1024K W (Throughput)

-When we shift our focus to 1024K sequential write throughput, Figure 19 reveals that Storage Spaces Direct (S2D) with a workload in the mirror tier holds a significant performance advantage over StarWind VSAN.
-Specifically, S2D reaches 8,693 MiB/s at a 2 IO depth, while StarWind VSAN manages 3,903 MiB/s.
-At an 8 IO depth, S2D continues to dominate, hitting 8,559 MiB/s, compared to StarWind’s 4,156 MiB/s.
-This means S2D delivers approximately 122% higher throughput—if your workload is optimized for the mirror tier.
+When we shift our focus to 1024K sequential write throughput, Figure 19 reveals that Storage Spaces Direct (S2D) with 100% of the workload in the mirror tier holds a significant performance advantage over StarWind VSAN.
+Specifically, S2D reaches 8,693 MiB/s at a 2 I/O queue depth, while StarWind VSAN manages 3,903 MiB/s.
+At an 8 I/O queue depth, S2D continues to dominate, hitting 8,559 MiB/s, compared to StarWind’s 4,156 MiB/s.
+This means S2D delivers approximately 122% higher throughput, if your workload fits into the mirror tier…

 However, it’s important to note that this advantage is conditional.
 If the workload doesn’t fit into the mirror tier, S2D’s performance drops dramatically.
 This is evident in the multi-tiered test results, where StarWind VSAN outperforms Storage Spaces Direct by about 106% on average.